 In 2006, following the arrival of the new Chief Executive and the creation of a new post of Director of Operations, it was concluded that the organisation could best deliver services for young people and ensure sustainability by adopting a structured Delivery Process Model.
 This was centred on continuity of support and well defined progression routes and coincided with the introduction of community based teams, of which there are three today: Portsmouth, Gosport & Fareham and Havant.

-In 2007 Motiv8 achieved Adventurous Activities Licensing Authority (AALA) recognition.
-This has allowed a wide range of personal and social development programmes to be developed, many of which are delivered to schools.
-In 2010 Motiv8 introduced its STEPs programme which offers accredited learning up to Level 2 and can be structured from a brief intervention through to a 2 year programme.
+In 2010 Motiv8 introduced STEPs, its highly successful schools programme which offers accredited learning up to Level 2 and can be structured from a brief intervention through to a 2 year programme.

 Following the summer of civil unrest in 2011, Motiv8 held an internal competition to identify ideas to increase training and employment for young people.
 The winning entry was developed into Bicycle Recycling, a social enterprise providing training and jobs in cycle maintenance.
 Bicycle Recycling opened the doors of its first retail outlet, Bicycle Recycling Gosport, in 2012, opened the Community Cycle Hub in Portsmouth in February 2014 and opened the Naval Base Cycle Hub in Portsmouth Naval Base in 2016.